-3. Follow the “Ear Rule” of Conditioning
+3. Follow the “Ear Rule” of Conditioning Your Hair

 Even if you use a conditioner for fine or thin hair, you could still wind up with stringy hair if you apply the conditioner to your roots.
 Your roots are naturally moisturized by your scalp’s oils, so they don’t need the extra moisture from your conditioner.
 Thus, applying conditioner to your roots will just leave you with stringy hair.
 Instead, follow the “ear rule” and only apply conditioner to your hair beneath your ear level.

-4. Be Careful with Styling Products
+4. Be Careful With Styling Products in Stringy Hair

 When it comes styling products, a little goes a long way on fine or thin hair.
 Just as a too-heavy conditioner will leave fine hair lifeless, so too will too much product in the hair.